PSA: Do not use Mohist.

 There are countless alternative hybrid servers that attempt to run Bukkit plugins on top of Forge, but many suffer from similar incompatibilities as Mohist does.

-For newer versions of Minecraft, SpongeForge currently isn't available.
+Depending on the version of Minecraft you run, a version of SpongeForge may not be available.
 However, there is a wide selection of server-side mods for Forge and Fabric that can replace plugins, which you can find sites like on CurseForge and Modrinth.
 For example, FTB Essentials for Forge includes features similar to EssentialsX, while FTB Chunks allows for land claims and protection.